-Name: OSSO Identity Asserter
+Name: OSSO Identity Asserter Type: OSSOIdentityAsserter

-Type: OSSOIdentityAsserter

 - d.
 Click the name of the newly added provider. - e.
-On the Common tab, set the appropriate values for common parameters and set the Control Flag to SUFFICIENT and then save the settings. - 3.
-Default Authentication Provider: - a.
+On the Common tab, set the appropriate values for common parameters and set the Control Flag to SUFFICIENT and then save the settings. - Default Authentication Provider: - a.
 Click Security Realms, Default Realm Name, Providers. - b.
 Click Default Authentication Provider. - c.
-Set the control flag to OPTIONAL, and click Save
+Set the control flag to OPTIONAL, and click Save c.
+Click the newly added authenticator to see the Settings page.
+Retain the default settings; do not change the Control Flag until you have verified that the Oracle Internet Directory configuration is valid.

-- OID Authenticator: Perform the following steps to add this provider. - Click Security Realms, Default Realm Name, Providers. - b.
+- 4. OID Authenticator: Perform the following steps to add this provider. - a.
+Click Security Realms, Default Realm Name, Providers. - b.
 Click New, and enter a name and type:.